chanzuckerberg/cellxgene-census/dev-docs/cellxgene_census_draft_schema.md

 #### Images of a Scene - `census_obj["census_spatial_sequencing"][organism].spatial[scene_soma_joinid].img[library_id]` – `Collection` of `MultiscaleImage`

-Images of a Visium Spatial Gene Expression ("EFO:0010961") scene MUST adhere to the following specifications.
+Images of a Visium Spatial Gene Expression V1 ("EFO:0022857") scene MUST adhere to the following specifications.
 Other assays MUST NOT have images, and MUST NOT include the `img` collection.

 `library_id` MUST be the corresponding value in the source H5AD slot `.uns["spatial"][library_id]`, as defined in the CELLxGENE dataset schema.

 ##### High resolution image of a Scene  – `census_obj["census_spatial_sequencing"][organism].spatial[scene_soma_joinid].img[library_id]["highres_image"]` – `MultiscaleImage`

-The high resolution image of a Visium Spatial Gene Expression ("EFO:0010961") scene MUST be included and MUST be encoded as a `SOMAImageNDArray`.
+The high resolution image of a Visium Spatial Gene Expression V1("EFO:0022857") scene MUST be included and MUST be encoded as a `SOMAImageNDArray`.

 **Value:** the image from `uns["spatial"][library_id]['images']['hires']` as defined in the CELLxGENE dataset schema.

 ## Changelog

-### Version N.N.N
+### Version 2.4.0
 * Updated all CELLxGENE Discover dataset schema references from 5.2.0 to 7.0.0
+* Updated all *Visium Spatial Gene Expression* references to *Visium Spatial Gene Expression V1*
 * Species
   * Renamed section from _Species_ to _Organisms_ for consistency
   * Added *Callithrix jacchus*